jortner0210/ORNL-SULI-AI4HDR/README.md

 This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internships Program (SULI) program at Oak Ridge National Laboratory, administered by the Oak Ridge Institute for Science and Education.

-## Image Data shown in screen shots provided by:
+## Image Data shown in above examples was provided by:
 Originator: Department of Commerce (DOC), National Oceanic and Atmospheric Administration (NOAA), National Ocean Service (NOS), National Geodetic Survey (NGS), Remote Sensing Division
 Publication Date: 201608
 Title: Flooding 20160814: Rapid Response Imagery of the Surrounding Regions